felipecao/pact-sample/README.md

 Given the producer service is a Spring-Boot app (which uses Spring MVC under the hood to support HTTP calls), one could say it makes sense to go with [Pact Spring MVC Runner](https://github.com/realestate-com-au/pact-jvm-provider-spring-mvc) for implementing the pact-compliance tests.

-What I personally don't like about this approach is the fact that you end up with a unit tests, having controller dependencies mocked, etc. In a real world scenario, where many other components would be acting as consumers to my producer, I'd personally feel more comfortable with having a broader scoped test guaranteeing that everything is fine, so I'll skip Pact Spring MVC Runner for now.
+What I personally don't like about this approach is the fact that you end up with a unit tests, having controller dependencies mocked, etc. In a real world scenario, where many other components would be acting as consumers to my producer, I'd personally feel more comfortable with having a broader scoped test guaranteeing that everything is fine on my service, so I'll skip Pact Spring MVC Runner for now.
 (Please notice this is just a personal preference, you should pick whatever makes more sense to your project).

 Instead, I thought it'd be interesting to go with [Pact Gradle plugin](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-gradle).
 In such approach, you'd start your producer, have the pact verification take place and afterwards kill your producer.
+You'll go through all layers, from controller all the way to the DB (if you have it) and back.
+I feel more comfortable with this approach for contract validation.

 ### step 4.1: using Pact Gradle plugin to comply with the Pact